 Watch The Rainbow Fish YouTube video.
 After the story is over, parents can discuss what the child feels the story is about (bullying and sharing).
 Following this, youth will draw a picture of their own rainbow fish.

-Encourage them to get creative, considering where their fish lives (sea, sky, lake, river, fish bowl), what it eats (kelp, pizza, mac n cheese), its name etc.
+Encourage them to get creative, considering where their fish lives (sea, sky, lake, river, fishbowl), what it eats (kelp, pizza, mac n cheese), its name etc.

 Then, either have your child color in the picture and tell you the story of their fish or have the child use their fingers (paint brushes) to create unique scales on their fish.
 This encourages fun, creativity, connection, and emotional learning.